• Contact us

 A thunderstorm warning has been issued for Cumbria.

-The Met Office has issued a yellow warning for possible thunderstorms from midnight until 10am tomorrow.
+The Met Office issued a yellow warning for possible thunderstorms from midnight until 10am today, Friday June 26.

 Storms are expected widely across the UK and the forecaster said many areas may miss the worst, but that it could bring disruption in some places.

-The storms are expected to move northeastwards across parts of England and Wales during the early hours of Friday, clearing during Friday morning.
+The storms were expected to move northeastwards across parts of England and Wales during the early hours of Friday, clearing during Friday morning.

 They may produce sudden, gusty winds with 50mph to 60mph possible, particularly in the south and west of the warning area.